pedrib/PoC/advisories/TIBCO/tibco_tdv_rce.md

 ## Summary
-TIBCO Data Virtualization (TDV) is a product for data processing and analytics which can be installed onto Linux and Windows hosts.
+[TIBCO](https://www.tibco.com) Data Virtualization (TDV) is a product for data processing and analytics which can be installed onto Linux and Windows hosts.
 Interaction with the software is done over a Web interface on port 9400.

 TDV exposes an unauthenticated Action Message Format (AMF) API endpoint that is vulnerable to insecure Java deserialization.
 By abusing this deserialization and combining it with an outdated Java library that contains a gadget chain, it is possible to achieve remote code execution as root on Linux or SYSTEM on Windows.

 This vulnerability chain affects all versions of TDV up to 8.3 and below, and it is exploitable on Linux and Windows hosts.
 A [Ruby exploit](https://github.com/pedrib/PoC/blob/master/exploits/tdvPwn.rb) which abuses this vulnerability chain was released with [this advisory](https://github.com/pedrib/PoC/blob/master/advisories/TIBCO/tibco_tdv_rce.md).

-I attempted to disclose these vulnerabilities responsibly to TIBCO, but TIBCO refused to acknowledge the vulnerability report.
+I attempted to disclose these vulnerabilities responsibly to TIBCO, but they refused to acknowledge the vulnerability report.
 More details are in the [Disclosure Process](#disclosure-process) section.

 A video of the exploit in action [can be seen here](https://github.com/pedrib/PoC/blob/master/advisories/TIBCO/tibco_tdv_rce.mkv).